-Bruce enjoys practicing law because his daily work involves finding novel and unique approaches and solutions to the problems his clients are facing, and determining whether or not each situation merits legal action considering factors including the associated costs.
-He takes the counseling aspect of being a lawyer seriously, helping people make the best legal and financial decisions and “talking them off of ledges” when needed.
-He understands legal representation is expensive and time consuming, and so he works to ensure his clients’ time is well spent and their budgets are worked within.
+Mr. Johnson approaches the practice of law with an eye to finding novel and unique approaches and solutions to the problems and issues presented.
+Mr. Johnson also recognizes that, while trial of a case is the focus of planning and preparation, it is not always the best solution for his clients.
+He takes the counseling aspect of being a lawyer seriously, helping people make the best legal and financial decisions when needed.
+He understands legal representation is expensive and time consuming, and works to ensure his clients’ time is well spent and their budgets are worked within.

 Of what it’s like to work with Bruce, his attorney peers say, “I endorse Bruce Johnson for any client looking for a lawyer to represent them zealously, ethically, and effectively in civil litigation.
 Bruce genuinely cares about his clients’ interests ahead of his own.
 He has years of experience litigating and trying cases in all of Houston’s courts – state, federal, and bankruptcy – and he has successfully briefed and argued many appeals.”

 Bruce is licensed to practice in Texas, as well in the United States District Courts for the Southern District of Texas, Northern District of Texas, and Eastern District of Texas.
 He is also admitted to practice before the United States Court of Appeals for the Fifth Circuit.
 He graduated from the University of Oklahoma with a Bachelor of Arts in Political Science and obtained his law degree from the University of Houston Law Center in 1995.